OpenFreeEnergy/openfe/docs/guide/protocols/plainmd.rst

 Overview
 --------

-The :class:`.PlainMDProtocol` enables the user to run an MD simulation of a ``ChemicalSystem``, which can contain e.g. a solvated protein-ligand complex, or a ligand and water.
+The :class:`.PlainMDProtocol` enables the user to run a Molecular Dynamics (MD) simulation of a ``ChemicalSystem``, which can contain e.g. a solvated protein-ligand complex, a molecule and water, or a molecule in vacuum.

 TODO: Later add ref to ChemicalSystem section